-In addition to the basic open and closed questions, there is also a toolbox of probing questions that you can use.
+In addition to the basic open and closed questions, there is also a toolbox of probing questions that your team can use.
 These questions can be open or closed, but each type serves a specific purpose.

-By probing for clarification, you invite the other person to share more information so that you can fully understand their message.
+By probing for clarification, they invite the other person to share more information so that they can fully understand their message.
 Clarification questions often look like this: